MethSCAn

 --threshold FLOAT The t-statistic threshold, i.e. 0.02 means that

-the top 2% most differentially methylated genomic
+the top 2% and bottom 2% most differentially

 --min-cells INTEGER The minimum number of cells required to consider a